UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 **Validation Scripts (vs)**

 	- vs-supplementary-activity-signal.Rmd
-	    - Generate plots for activity and app usage
+	    - Generates plots for activity and app usage
-	- vs-modeling-analysis.R
+	- vs-modeling-sanalysis.R
-	    - Check collinearity and perform linear model
+	    - Checks collinearity and performs linear modeling
 	- vs-final-model-visualization.rmd
-	    - Visualize the significant predictors of the model
+	    - Visualizes the significant predictors of the model